co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 This library includes analyzers to help you use it correctly.

-For example, they can notify you if you have multiple mappers for the same custom error type or if you forgot to implement the `Map` function in your custom error mapper.
+For example, they can notify you if you have multiple mappers for the same custom error type.

 You can find a complete list of all analyzers [here](https://github.com/co-IT/CSharpFunctionalExtensions.HttpResults/blob/main/CSharpFunctionalExtensions.HttpResults.Generators/AnalyzerReleases.Shipped.md).